tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 For example, Grin has implemented a method for a node to sync the blockchain very quickly by only downloading a partial history [[11]].
 A new node entering the network will query the current head block of the chain and then request the block header at a horizon.
-In the example, the horizon is initially set at 5,000&nbsp;blocks before the current head.
+In the example, the horizon is initially set at 5,000 blocks before the current head.
 The node then checks if there is enough data to confirm consensus.
 If there isn't consensus, the node will increase its horizon until consensus is reached.
 At that point, it will download the full UTXO set of the horizon block.
 This approach does introduce a few security risks, but mitigations are provided and the result is that a node can sync to the network with